BingqiangZhou/Learning-Interactive-Multi-Object-Segmentation/README.md

 conda activate mos

 ## 3. install pytorch, reference url: https://pytorch.org.
-conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
+conda install pytorch torchvision cudatoolkit=10.2 -c pytorch

 ## 4. install other dependent packages.
-conda install numpy matplotlib pillow opencv-python
+conda install matplotlib=3.2 opencv-python scikit-learn yacs loguru tensorboard

+## 5. select GPU or CPU to inference.
+modify the value of "device_num" in file "./demo/args.py", for CPU，set "device_num" to number less than 0, for GPU, set "device_num" to the Number of GPU.

-## 5. into the workspaces of demo.
+## 6. into the workspaces of demo.
 cd ./demo

-## 6. run demo app by python file. (if you use ssh connect linux server to run deme app, you can skip this step, see 7-th step).
+## 7. run demo app by python file. (if you use ssh connect linux server to run deme app, you can skip this step, see 7-th step).
 python demo.py

-## 7. run demo app by jupyter notebook (you need run `conda install -c conda-forge notebook` to install jupyter notebook), and then run the last cell of `Demo.ipynb`.
+## 8. run demo app by jupyter notebook (you need run `conda install -c conda-forge notebook` to install jupyter notebook), and then run the last cell of `Demo.ipynb`.
 ```

 How to Segmentation, you can see **chapter 2.3**